Noise dissipation mechanisms of an acoustic liner under grazing flow: Concluding remarks

 \section{Concluding remarks}

 The present study investigates the dissipation mechanisms of an acoustic liner subjected to grazing turbulent flow through high-fidelity lattice-Boltzmann very-large-eddy simulations.
 A two-dimensional domain centred on a single orifice of a single cavity liner was analysed to isolate the physical mechanisms responsible for acoustic energy dissipation, independently from flow development effects.
-The analysis covered a range of SPLs from 130 to 160~dB and frequencies between 1800 and 3000~Hz.
+The analysis covered a range of SPLs from 130 to 160~dB and frequencies between 1200 and 3000~Hz.
+To validate the two-dimensional parametric study, for one representative condition (SPL = 150 dB, frequency 2200 Hz, with and without flow), the analysis are conducted on a three-dimensional domain encompassing one orifice.
 The main findings are summarised below, addressing the key research questions posed in the introduction.

-The presence of grazing turbulent flow alters the flow topology inside the orifice and, through that modification, the mechanisms of acoustic energy dissipation.
+The presence of a grazing turbulent flow alters the flow topology inside the orifice and, through that modification, the mechanisms of acoustic energy dissipation.
 In the no-flow configuration, the acoustically induced velocity field is almost symmetric across the orifice and both inflow and outflow phases contribute positively to the conversion of acoustic energy into vortical motion and to viscous losses.
 By contrast, grazing flow generates a near-wall shear layer above the orifice and produces a quasi-steady recirculating vortex occupying the upstream half of the orifice.
 This vortex reduces the effective open area of the orifice and confines the acoustic-induced motion to the downstream half.
 The altered topology concentrates the regions of strong vorticity production and wall shear at the downstream half of the orifice and modifies the spatial distribution of the dissipation rate.